davidcoulson/snmp-switch-manager/README.md

 2. Restart Home Assistant.
 3. Go to **Settings → Devices & Services → Add Integration → SNMP Switch Manager**.

-> ⚠️ No `configuration.yaml` entries are required.
-Remove any legacy YAML after migrating to the UI.

 ---

 ## Configuration